Conversion table for hardness values and tensile strength:

 When converting to tensile strength, an increased measurement uncertainty must also be taken into account.
 A large number of materials such as Cr-Ni steel, cast aluminium alloys and wrought alloys, titanium, copper or nickel are not listed in the published conversion tables.

-The 0.2% proof stress Rp0.2 cannot be determined using the conversion table for hardness values and tensile strength according to DIN EN ISO 18265.
+The 0.2% proof stress Rp0.2 cannot be determined with the help of the conversion table for hardness values and tensile strength according to DIN EN ISO 18265.
 However, the 0.2% proof stress plays an important role as a characteristic value in the mechanical characterization of metals.

-Leave these limitations behind: With the innovative indentation method Imprintec combines proven testing technology with the latest findings of modern materials testing!
+Leave these limitations behind: With the innovative imprinting method Imprintec combines proven testing technology with the latest findings of modern materials testing!

-Indentation method according to DIN SPEC 4864 instead of a conversion table for hardness and tensile strength: Optimal use of the functional relationship between hardness indentation and stress-strain behavior.
+Indentation method according to DIN SPEC 4864 instead of conversion table for hardness values and tensile strength: Optimal use of the functional relationship between hardness indentation and stress-strain behaviour.

-The DIN EN ISO 18265 standard for the conversion table for hardness values and tensile strength stipulates that there are significant differences between the hardness test and the tensile test in terms of material stress.
+The standard DIN EN ISO 18265 on the conversion table for hardness values and tensile strength specifies that there are significant differences in material stress between the hardness test and the tensile test.
 Furthermore, it is pointed out that the derivation of a functional relationship between hardness and tensile strength is very complex.

-Through new findings in materials science and material simulation, such a relationship has been established: The Imprintec indentation method uses the material throw-up of the hardness indentation as a basis for determining the tensile strength Rm as well as the yield strength Rp0.2.
+Such a relationship was established through new findings from materials science and material simulation: The Imprintec indentation process uses the material throw-up of the hardness indentation as the basis for determining the tensile strength Rm as well as the yield strength Rp0.2.

 The hardness impression in its entire deformed geometry provides new information.
-The so-called “pile up” or the material throw-up shows the plastic deformation behaviour of the material and behaves – like a fingerprint – characteristically to the material.
-The Imprintec indentation method uses this information and establishes a functional relationship between indentation and stress-strain behaviour.
+The so-called "pile up" or material throw-up shows the plastic deformation behavior of the material and behaves - like a fingerprint - characteristically to the material.
+The Imprintec indentation process uses this information and establishes a functional relationship between indentation and stress-strain behavior.

-Conclusion: The Imprintec indentation method offers more advantages than the conversion table for hardness and tensile strength
+Conclusion: The Imprintec imprinting process provides more advantages than the conversion table for hardness values and tensile strength.

-Compared to the conversion of hardness into tensile strength by means of a conversion table, the indentation method according to DIN SPEC 4864 provides the 0.2% proof stress Rp0.2 and the tensile strength Rm for many metals.
-Thus, production-related testing processes and laboratory use for the determination of mechanical properties are redefined..
+Compared to the conversion of hardness into tensile strength by means of a conversion table, the indentation method according to DIN SPEC 4864 provides the 0.2% proof stress Rp0.2 as well as the tensile strength Rm for many metals across all materials.
+This redefines production-related testing processes and laboratory use for the determination of mechanical properties.